-If you are building a dynamic web application, you will need to access the user-submitted data on the server.
-Maybe the user uploaded a photo, wrote a comment, posted a tweet, or clicked a link containing the id
+If you are building a dynamic web application, you will need to access and process the data submitted by the user on the server.
+This data could arrive in a number of ways:

-How do you access this data on the server, in your Rails application?
+The big question is: How can you access this data on the server, in your Rails application?

-Answer: Rails parameters let you access the user-submitted data in your Rails application, specifically in your Rails controllers.
+The answer is Rails parameters.
+They let you access the user-submitted data in your Rails application, specifically in your Rails controllers.

 params